Orthopaedic Project Delivers 30% Saving Across South Tyneside and Sunderland Hospitals

 We have worked closely with NHS Supply Chain and the suppliers on this orthopaedic project, to evaluate and rationalise the product range, resulting in a £458,060.80 saving.
 Using NHS Supply Chain’s expertise relating to the pricing exercise enabled the timescales to be reduced.
 The savings were realised earlier than anticipated.Elliott Briggs, Senior Contracts and Procurement Officer

 - The trust recommends that others encourage early involvement of their clinicians and takes price out of the equation until the available products have been evaluated and clinically accepted.

-If you’d like to understand how we can support your trust to deliver savings in this area, please speak to your NHS Supply Chain Customer Relationship Manager.
+If you’d like to understand how we can support your trust to deliver savings in this area, please speak to your NHS Supply Chain Hospital Care Team.
 See our Useful Links section for further information.